Greg Craig, Ex-White House Counsel, Expects Charges In Ukraine Case, Lawyers Say

 CNN reported last month that the Justice Department has been exploring a FARA case against Craig for so long that the statute of limitations on the original alleged offense had expired.

-Craig, who served in the administrations of President Barack Obama and Bill Clinton, resigned from Skadden last year without explanation.
+Craig, who served in the administrations of Presidents Barack Obama and Bill Clinton, resigned from Skadden last year without explanation.

 If prosecutors aim to make a case against Craig now, they'll be making a mountain out of a molehill, argued his attorneys William W. Taylor III and William J. Murphy of the law firm Zuckerman Spaeder.